-- 7. Remove drain plug (A) and allow oil to drain. - Inspect plug and clean off any metal debris that may have accumulated on magnetic plug.
+- Inspect plug and clean off any metal debris that may have accumulated on magnetic plug.
 Wipe plug with a clean cloth.
 Check O-ring condition.
 Look for cracking, breakage, or deformation that may impede sealing ability and replace as required. - 9.
 Install drain plug (A), and torque to 80 Nm (59 lbf·ft). - 10.
 Fill hydraulic oil reservoir.
-Refer to 5.10.1 Checking and Filling Hydraulic Oil, page 415.
+For instructions, refer to 5.10.1 Checking and Filling Hydraulic Oil, page 397.

-Figure 5.180: Hydraulic Oil Drain Plug
+Figure 5.183: Hydraulic Oil Drain Plug